 His was the most complete answer I got.

-Adjectives, that are made with three or more syllables use more and the most to form the comparative and the superlative.
+Adjectives that are made with three or more syllables use more and more to form the comparative and the superlative.

 I’ve never heard a more beautiful song.